-Trains link France with every country in Europe, making it easy to get from France to Italy or Spain (or any other European country) easily and quickly.
+Trains link France with every country in Europe, usually through Paris or Lille.
 For regional travel within France, traveling by rail is also your best bet as inter-regional bus services in France are extremely limited.
-While buses are used extensively within regions or departments—especially in rural areas with limited train lines—buses are far and few between and you are almost always better off opting to take the train.
+Buses are used extensively within regions (like states in the U.S.) or départements (like U.S. counties)—especially in rural areas with limited train lines—but they can be few and far between, and you are almost always better off opting to take the train.

 Especially with France’s high-speed TGV, taking the train can often be even faster than air travel in France.
-Plus, while flying will require you to worry about transportation to and from the airport (since airports are almost never located in the center of town), taking the train can also save you time by getting you from city center to city center in just a few short hours.
+Plus, while flying will require you to worry about transportation to and from the airport, train stations are almost without exception located in city centers, saving you time – you don’t need to leave an hour earlier to get there, and you don’t need to arrive two hours before the train leaves!

 High Speed Trains: The TGV

-If you are traveling between major cities and towns in France, the TGV (France’s high-speed train) links Paris with other urban centers across France.
-Because the TGV travels in excess of 200 mph, these trains can whisk you from Paris all the way to the South of France in just 3 hours (driving would take at least 8).
+If you are traveling between major cities in France, the TGV (France’s high-speed train) links Paris with other urban centers across France.
+Because the TGV travels in excess of 200 mph, these trains can whisk you from Paris all the way to the South of France in just three hours (driving would take at least eight).
+It should be noted that some TGV stations were built specifically to accommodate these trains, and are not in the city center – Avignon and Aix-en-Provence are examples of this.
+But it’s never too far away, and easily accessible regardless.
+Look for city names followed by “-TGV” on this map for those that have dedicated stations.

-If you are traveling from London to Paris (or vice versa) the Eurostar is a high-speed option that links the two capitals.
-Thalys trains links Paris’ Gare du Nord with Brussels and Amsterdam (Paris to Amsterdam takes only 4 hours or so).
+If you are traveling from London to Paris (or vice versa), the Eurostar is a high-speed option that links the two capitals.
+Thalys trains links Paris’ Gare du Nord with Brussels and Amsterdam (Paris to Amsterdam takes a little over three hours!).

-However, while taking these rail rockets is a sure-sire way to save you lost of time, you will have to pay the price for these lightning fast trains.
-However, the saving in Euros is often worth the saved time and the convenience.
-The same journey in a local train can take 3 to 4 times as long and involved switching trains, layovers and less comfortable seats.
+While taking these rail rockets is a sure-fire way to save you lots of time, you will have to pay a higher price.
+However, the savings in euros evens out in the end, in terms of both time and hassle.
+The same journey in a local train can take 3 to 4 times as long and involves switching trains, layovers and less comfortable seats.

 Regional and Local Trains

-Regional trains in France are operated by the government controlled SNCF (Societe Nationale des Chemins de fer Francais), which as a few different kinds of trains that serves different routes in France.
+Regional trains in France are operated by the government controlled SNCF (Société Nationale des Chemins de fer français), which has unique train lines that serve different routes in France.

 Intercity Routes